Crash Helmet Removal

 - 1. Have another person hold the head firmly, preferably at the jaw.
 Do not attempt to do this alone.

-- 2. Cut or loosen the chinstrap and place your hands on each side of the helmet.
+- 2. Cut or loosen the chinstrap at the clip/ring and place your hands on each side of the helmet.

-- 3. Your partner should support the head from inside the helmet.
+- 3. Your partner should support the head at the mandible and occiput.

 - 4. Ensure that your partner is supporting the casualty's head carefully, and then tilt the helmet back so that the nose and chin are clear.
 Try to pull apart the helmet at the side.